 How EHRs Increase Patient Safety: Clinicians’ and Patients’ Perspectives

 When it comes to healthcare and wellness, both clinicians and patients are actively involved in the process.
 Of course, it’s up to the medical worker to choose the most effective solution for the particular person, but it’s also a patient’s responsibility to maintain one’s health in good condition and control what one can (weight, healthy diet, etc).
-Let’s review how EHR can benefit both sides.
+Let’s review how different types of EHR systems can benefit both sides.

-Providers & Clinicians’ Perspective on EHR and Patient Safety
+Providers & clinicians’ perspective on EHR and patient safety

 The success of one’s treatment and care is predominantly, though not entirely, the responsibility of the healthcare provider.
 And here’s where health records come in handy.
 So how does EHR improve patient care and safety?